kev197/bayes-filter-sim/README.md

 given the previous state (the properties of the system that we track) and new observations (sensors, external sources of observation).
 The goal of the recursive filter is at each time step to propagate the state at the previous time step through "system dynamics" (for example, velocity over time equations) to arrive at an estimated distribution of the system state called the prior, before modifying the prior with the latest observation to attain a more promising prediction.
-This is the posterior of the system, given as a condition distribution of the current system state given the set of all observations up to time step k.
+This is the posterior of the system, given as a conditional distribution of the current system state given the set of all observations up to time step k.
 By the discrete time step nature of the problem, the observation and states are random processes consisting of sets of random vectors indexed by time.
 The special property of these recursive systems is that we are recursively updating our prediction - that is, we only need information of the previous time step to arrive at the new result.
 Thus, it makes these algorithms a very efficient and elegant solution